wvbirder/docker-qloudable/DockerJS.md

 ## Explore the Docker environment

-You will run some Docker commands to explore details of the installation and the AlphaOffice containers
+Run some Docker commands to explore details of the installation and the AlphaOffice containers

 ### **STEP 1**: Run some Docker Commands